quicwg/base-drafts/draft-ietf-quic-transport.md

 Path validation is used by both peers during connection migration (see {{migration}}) to verify reachability after a change of address.
-In path validation, endpoints test reachability between a specific local address and a specific peer address, where an address is the two-tuple of IP address and port.
+In path validation, endpoints test reachability between a specific local address and a specific peer address, where an address is the 2-tuple of IP address and port.

 Path validation tests that packets sent on a path to a peer are